Healthcare looms over Spanish vote as cuts hit hospitals

 Vying parties in the upcoming elections are taking up the issue in their campaigns.
 The ruling People’s Party has launched a campaign in Madrid under the slogan of “The best healthcare” showing smiling people outside hospitals and clinics.

-Far-left upstart Podemos and center-right newcomer Ciudadanos are campaigning over health too – a strategy aimed at drawing the vote of older people in what is one of Europe’s fastest-ageing countries.
+Far-left upstart Podemos and centre-right newcomer Ciudadanos are campaigning over health too - a strategy aimed at drawing the vote of older people in what is one of Europe’s fastest-ageing countries.

-Podemos, for example, organized a demonstration outside hospitals in February under the slogan “Spending cuts shorten lives”.
+Podemos, for example, organised a demonstration outside hospitals in February under the slogan “Spending cuts shorten lives”.

 Spain’s national healthcare spending was cut by a total of 13.6 percent, or nearly 10 billion euros, from 2009 to 2013, Treasury Ministry figures show.
 That is one of the biggest reductions in the European Union.